asciamanna/ListeningTo/README.md

 ListeningTo is a .NET Web API app that provides RESTful access to Last.fm user information including:

 - Recently Played Tracks
 - Top Artists

-It also provides access to Artist Info and Album Info summary data.
+- Artist Information
+- Album Information

 It provides two benefits over using the last.fm REST API directly

 - It hides the Last.fm API key in a configuration file server side so it is not visible in the browser
 - It caches last.fm information for one minute.
 Ensuring that there is not more than one Last.fm API call per minute violating their terms of service.

 ## Build Status